 You can calculate these fees by downloading a CSV file of your monthly statements and opening it in a spreadsheet software like Excel or Google Sheets.
 Learn how to download a monthly statement CSV.

-Costs appear here for any postage labels purchased on Etsy during the selected date range.
-If the delivery company has made an adjustment to the cost, if you’ve purchased shipsurance, or if you’re required to pay tax on the labels, these amounts will also appear here.
+Costs appear here for any shipping labels purchased on Etsy during the selected date range.
+If the shipping carrier has made an adjustment to the cost, if you’ve purchased shipsurance, or if you’re required to pay tax on the labels, these amounts will also appear here.